rcrowley/electrostatic/README.md

 See also
 --------

-Electrostatic is part of the [Mergician](https://github.com/rcrowley/mergician) suite ot tools that manipulate HTML documents:
+Electrostatic is part of the [Mergician](https://github.com/rcrowley/mergician) suite of tools that manipulate HTML documents:

 * [Deadlinks](https://github.com/rcrowley/deadlinks): Scan a document root directory for dead links
 * [Frag](https://github.com/rcrowley/frag): Extract fragments of HTML documents